alexispascual/zed_ros/README.md

 # zed-ros
-ROS scripts to interface with the Stereolabs Zed Camera
+ROS package to interface with the Stereolabs Zed Camera in the context of teleoperations with the Husky